International Motors: 2010s

 In 2010, Navistar revived plans to move its headquarters from Warrenville, IL, to Lisle, Illinois, creating 3,000 permanent jobs and 400 construction jobs.
 The company invested $110 million in the new campus, with $65 million in state incentives.
 In 2011, Navistar phased out its Truck Development and Technology Center (TDTC) in Fort Wayne, Indiana, laying off 130 employees.
 By 2015, the TDTC was closed with 300 employees relocating to Illinois, while others retired or found new work.

 In June 2012, hedge fund MHR Fund Management LLC took a 13.6% stake in Navistar, triggering a poison pill defense.
 In August 2012, Navistar adopted Cummins engines and Selective Catalytic Reduction (SCR) technology.
 President Dan Ustian retired, and in September 2012, activist investor Carl Icahn criticized the company for mismanagement.
-Several executives left the company between 2012-2013, including Ustian and other key leaders.
+Several executives left the company between 2012 and 2013, including Ustian and other key leaders.

 Navistar faced layoffs and plant closures, including 500 jobs in August 2012 and 200 more in September 2012.
 The Garland, Texas plant closed in 2013, costing 900 jobs.
-Additional job cuts occurred between 2013-2014 as part of a broader cost-cutting plan.
+Additional job cuts occurred between 2013 and 2014 as part of a broader cost-cutting plan.

 Navistar cut SG&A costs by 16% in 2013 and product development spending by 24%.
 The company sold off non-core businesses, including its RV and Workhorse Chassis units.
 In 2014, Navistar moved engine production from Huntsville, Alabama to Melrose Park, Illinois, eliminating 280 jobs.

 In 2014, General Motors and Navistar announced a partnership to develop medium-duty trucks, leveraging both companies' expertise.
 Production began in 2018 at Navistar’s Springfield, Ohio facility.

 In 2016, Navistar entered a strategic alliance with Volkswagen Group's truck division, Traton SE, which purchased a 16.6% stake in Navistar for $256 million.
 This partnership aimed at improving Navistar’s technology and procurement capabilities.